 Teamates, friends and rivals

 Since calling time on her career in 2005 having won 65 caps for her country, Appleby has been rising through the ranks as a coach.
-She is now head coach at Gloucester-Hartpury, who won their opening game in the new Tyrrells Premier 15s League last week.
+She is now head coach at Gloucester-Hartpury, who are currently fourth in the Tyrrells Premier 15s League last week.

 “The fear of stopping playing was the worst thing.
 One day you’re an England player and then when you retire you feel like nothing.
 But the next best thing is coaching because you can give back to the game.”